PHPSocialNetwork/phpfastcache/docs/DRIVERS.md

   * A cookie driver to store non-sensitive scalar (only) data.
 Limited storage up to 4Ko.
 * Couchbase
   * A very high-performance NoSQL driver using a key-value pair system
+* Couchdb
+  * A very high-performance NoSQL driver using a key-value pair system
 * Devfalse
    * A development driver that return false for everything except driverCheck()
 * Devnull